OpenCyphal/pycyphal/docs/pages/faq.rst

     Read the :ref:`installation` guide for details.

-I am experiencing slow SLCAN read/write performance on Windows.
+I am experiencing poor SLCAN read/write performance on Windows.
 What can I do?
     Increasing the process priority to REALTIME
     (available if the application has administrator privileges) will help.
     Without administrator privileges, the HIGH priority set by this code,